openmv/openmv-projects/donkey-car/README.md

 ![Antenna](images/build/step(25)small.jpg "Antenna")

-If you bought the lipo battery upgrade parts let's install those next.
-First, attach the XT60 adapters to each lipo battery.
+If you bought the LiPo battery upgrade parts let's install those next.
+First, attach the XT60 adapters to each LiPo battery.

 ![Adapters](images/build/step(26)small.jpg "Adapters")

-Then, replace the NiMh battery on your RC car with one of the lipo batteries.
+Then, replace the NiMh battery on your RC car with one of the LiPo batteries.
 Make sure to place the battery with the wires going towards the front of the car like in the picture below.

 ![Lipo](images/build/step(27)small.jpg "Lipo")